May 2018 – September 2021

 The video from Final Upgrade DH project dissemination workshop - "Towards efficient DHC in Europe", can be viewed on YouTube:

-The project is coordinated by WIP GmbH from Germany and encompass another ten participants from 7 different European countries, who are as follows:
+The project was coordinated by WIP GmbH from Germany and encompassed another ten participants from 7 different European countries:

 - Steinbeis Innovation gGmbH, Germany